BobCDell/Week4DataCleaningAssignment/CodeBook.md

                                              Data Type: Decimal (Normalized between -1 and 1)
  FreqBodyGyroJerkMagnitudeMeanFreq()       (Hz - Hertz; cycles/second)
-                                             Data Type: Decimal (Normalized between -1 and 1) activityType
+                                             Data Type: Decimal (Normalized between -1 and 1) activityType                             Data Type: String value that identifies the type of activity for which the data was collected:
+                                                   WALKING
+                                                   WALKING_UPSTAIRS
+                                                   WALKING_DOWNSTAIRS
+                                                   SITTING
+                                                   STANDING
+                                                   LAYING

 ##Sources
-Joris Schut has an example of what should be included in an R codebook, and I have used his template as a guide in creating this codebook (Though I have not adhered to it strictly): https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41#file-gistfile1-rmd-L1
+Joris Schut has an excellent example of what should be included in an R codebook, and I have used his template as a guide in creating this codebook (Though I have not adhered to it strictly): https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41#file-gistfile1-rmd-L1